Making sure your rabbit is in perfect health is a fundamental part of your rabbit's overall welfare.

 Only use medicines that have been specifically recommended for your individual rabbit by a vet.
 Some medicines that are used for other animals can be very dangerous to a rabbits health.
 Consult a vet immediately if you suspect that your rabbit is in pain, ill or injured.

-Here's a quick symptom check chart to help you decide the best course of action if you think you may have sick bunny on your hands.
+There's a complete quick symptom check chart included in the iRabbit READY System, to help you decide the best course of action if you think you may have sick bunny on your hands.

 Changes in Routine